 These lights use filament heating technology, producing a yellow glow similar to incandescent lights.
 So, how are they different?
 The answer lies in the name because halogen lights have halogen gas inside their bulbs.
 This gas allows the light to operate at higher temperatures inside a much smaller area, ideal for poolside lighting.

 Halogens had lost their charm over the years because of higher costs and shorter lifespans.
 But with help from the latest technology, they are slowly making a comeback in a different form, which we’ll discuss next.

 1. Flush-Mounted Underwater LEDs

 What does flush-mounted mean?
-Well, it's a type of installation whereby the lights don't extend beyond the perimeter of the pool.
-This is an elegant lighting method, illuminating the water from below rather than above.
+Well, it’s a type of installation whereby the lights don’t extend beyond the pool’s perimeter.
+This elegant lighting method illuminates the water from below rather than above.